chvancooten/NimPackt-v1/README.md

 other arguments:
   -f FILETYPE, --filetype FILETYPE
-                        Filetype to compile ("exe" or "dll", default: "exe") -32, --32bit          Compile in 32-bit mode
+                        Filetype to compile ("exe" or "dll", default: "exe") -s, --sleep           Sleep for approx. 30 seconds by calculating primes -32, --32bit          Compile in 32-bit mode
   -H, --hideapp         Hide the app frontend (console output) of executable by compiling it in GUI mode -nu, --nounhook       Do NOT unhook user-mode API hooks